Today is #WorldMentalHealthDay and, by now, you’ve probably seen that hashtag floating around the interwebs. At least, we hope you have.

 According to the National Institute of Mental Health, one in five American adults lives with a mental illness, while another one in five adults has an anxiety disorder.
 Only forty-one percent of those people receive treatment.
 While we’re not in the business of diagnosing or treating these people, we are in a position to help.

-Numerous studies have demonstrated the positive effects exercise has on a person’s mental health, and, while we never need an excuse to work out, many fitness classes, like yoga and boxing, promote mental wellness just as much as physical.
+Numerous studies have demonstrated the positive effects exercise has on a person’s mental health, and, while we never need an excuse to work out, many fitness classes, like yoga and running, promote mental wellness just as much as physical.
 So, grab a friend or coworker (colleagues make the best workout buddies) and get your sweat on!

 Logistically, this is probably the hardest thing to do on this list - and we get it.
 We’re attached to our phones (and Slack and Instagram and Facebook and emails) just as much as you are, but truly unplugging, even just a few hours a day or on the weekend, can make all the difference in the world.